-Honor Courses are designed for students who are capable of and interested in progressing through course material with more depth and rigor than the regular course.
+Honors Courses are designed for students who are capable of and interested in progressing through course material with more depth and rigor than the regular course.
 Honors courses meet the criteria specified for the Certificate of Merit.
 The courses prepare students with the knowledge and skills required to meet state content standards.

 Gifted and Talented (G/T) Courses are offered for students with exceptional ability.
-Included in the Gifted and Talented course selections are all Advanced Placement courses.
-Gifted and Talented courses meet the criteria specified for the Certificate of Merit.
-The courses prepare students with the knowledge and skills required to meet state content standards.
+Included in the Gifted and

-Be sure to challenge yourself.
+Challenge yourself.
 Consider enrolling in appropriate honors, G/T and AP classes.